Kinto/kinto/docs/core/quickstart.rst

 It is possible to validate records against a predefined schema, associated to the resource.

-Currently, only :rtd:`Colander <colander>` is supported, and it looks like this:
+Currently, only `Colander <https://colander.readthedocs.io>`_ is supported, and it looks like this:

 .. code-block:: python